chung-leong/mocha-skip-if/README.md

 })
 ```

-In the example above, the tokens `browser` and `is` doesn't do anything.
+In the example above, the tokens `browser` and `is` don't really do anything.
 They are just there to make the code read like normal English.

 You can also define conditions by passing a `string` and a `boolean` or a `function` to `skip.condition()`: